apache/maven-build-cache-extension/src/site/markdown/how-to.md

   - May indicate a plugin version mismatch or renamed parameter
   - Suggests updating parameter definitions or removing the parameter from reconciliation

-* **Behavioral parameters in reconciliation**: Parameters categorized as behavioral (WARN level)
+* **Non-cache-key parameters in reconciliation**: Parameters without `<cache-key>true</cache-key>` (WARN level)
-  - Suggests that the parameter likely shouldn't affect cache invalidation
+  - Indicates that the parameter is not defined to invalidate the cache
-  - Consider removing if it doesn't actually affect build output
+  - Consider removing it or marking it as a cache key if changing it affects outputs or build success/failure

 #### Adding Parameter Definitions for New Plugins